Troy High School Counseling

 - Enter your counselor's name, email and your teacher recommenders' name and email to "invite" them as soon as possible.
 Counselors complete a detailed school report and letter of recommendation for numerous students.

-- If you do not fill in the recommenders' portion, your application is will be considered incomplete and you may miss the deadline.
+- If you do not fill in the recommenders' portion, your application will be considered incomplete and you may miss the deadline.

 - Allow up 2 or more weeks for counselors to create a LOR and school report.